 Artist Faculty/Emerging Artists Concerts and Master Classes

-Artist Faculty concerts take place the second and third Wednesday and each Friday.
+Artist Faculty concerts take place the first and second Wednesdays and each Friday.
 Emerging Artists concerts are every Tuesday and Thursday.
 Student attendance at all concerts is required.
 Each faculty member will hold a weekly master class, required for members of that studio but open to all.

 All GMCMF participants are expected to show courtesy and respect for festival faculty, resident staff, and fellow students at all times.
 As guests on the University of Vermont campus, all festival participants are expected to treat campus property and university employees with respect, and to observe all UVM policies (see following).

 Visitation hours are from noon until curfew.
-Persons other than GMCMF participants are not allowed in any area of the dorms, unless the Student Life Director has given permission.
+Persons other than GMCMF participants are not allowed in any area of the dorms, unless the Resident Director has given permission.
 Only GMCMF participants may stay overnight in the dorms.